 Step 1: Define the Focus of Your Research

 Before you begin collecting data, you need to know the focus of your research.
-This allows you to choose the right research method and tools.
+This allows you to choose the right methods and tools.

 Do you have a question about your business?
 Do you see an opportunity in the market you want to explore further?
 Have you noticed something curious about your product?